rokulkarni15/pdfAssistant/README.md

+# pdfAssistant

-PDF Assistant allows you to upload a PDF document and ask queries related to the document.
+pdfAssistant allows you to upload a PDF document and ask queries related to the document.
 Built using Ollama, Langchain, ChromaDB and Streamlit.

 1. Install ollama from https://ollama.com/download
 2. To have the Mistral 7B LLM from ollama running locally, open your cli and run the command